Criminal Regulatory & Environmental

 Mark’s first experience of fraud work was as a led junior in the London City Bond frauds of the late 1990s.
 Ever since he has represented both companies and directors charged with fraud and facing confiscation proceedings, individuals on money laundering allegations and has advised companies with regards to the Bribery Act 2010.
 Mark attributes his success in the criminal regulatory field to the years of practice he has had in serious crime, in particular financial.

-- R v Pummell & Others – VAT carousel fraud and money laundering.
+R v Pummell & Others Northampton Crown Court – VAT carousel fraud and money laundering.

-- R v Kyriakides & Others – Alleged fraud of trustee in bankruptcy in sum of £100 million plus.
+R v Kyriakides & Others Southwark Crown Court – alleged fraud of trustee in bankruptcy in sum of £100 million plus.
 Client acquitted on direction of judge at close of prosecution case.

 - Mark Balysz speaking at the HSLA event on 28th March 2018